BIKRAMADITTYA/superstore-sales-analysis/README.md

 **After Filling:** All missing values resolved (0 remaining)

 ---

+## 🔄 ETL Process Overview

+This project followed a manual ETL (Extract, Transform, Load) pipeline using Python and MySQL:

+- **Extract**: Raw Excel files (`orders`, `returns`, `people`) were read using `pandas`.
+- **Transform**:
+  - Missing values handled (e.g. filled 11 missing postal codes with '05401')
+  - Data normalized and grouped by key metrics (product, region, time)
+- **Load**:
+  - Cleaned dataset exported to `orders_cleaned.csv`
+  - Loaded into MySQL for further analysis via SQL queries and joins

+The cleaned data was then used as a source for Power BI dashboard creation.
+---

 ## 🗃️ SQL Analysis Achievements

 Performed SQL analysis using MySQL on cleaned Superstore data to uncover key business insights.
 The following are some key highlights from the queries: